MjPaxter/Tcp_Socket_Connection/README.md

 # tcp_socket_connection

-This package allows you to connect to a socket over the net.
+This is a Flutter package that allows you to connect to a socket over the net.
 All data is then read using UTF-8.

 ## Getting started